semaphoreci/docs/docs/ci-cd-environment/ubuntu-18.04-image.md

 ### Installing dependencies with apt package manager

-The Semaphore Ubuntu:18.04 image has most of the popular programming languages, tools and databases preinstalled.
+The Semaphore Ubuntu:18.04 image has most of the popular programming languages, tools, and databases preinstalled.

-If the dependency you need is not present in the list above, you can install it with the Ubuntu package manager or using an alternative method such as compiling it from the source, or manually downloading binaries.
+If the dependency you need is not present on the list above, you can install it with the Ubuntu package manager or using an alternative method such as compiling it from the source, or manually downloading binaries.